Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 node_cpu_seconds_total{cpu="0", mode="system"} 15342.85

-When scraped by the Prometheus receiver, this metric is converted to an OTLP Sum type with attributes preserved (as seen in the debug exporter):
+When scraped by the Prometheus receiver, it is converted to an OTLP Sum type with attributes preserved (as seen via the debug exporter):

 text